Norby99/duplicate-image-finder/README.md

 # duplicate-image-finder
 User friendly and fast duplicate/similar image finder.

-The project is in the state of work in progress so maybe some features are missing.

 This application can find duplicates or similar images in a folder.
 At the first run it can analyze 1560 images in 11.3 sec with a 6th gen i7.